 - Absolute Focus on the Healing Process: With no need to worry about personal and professional responsibilities, the person can focus on the healing process.

 - Distance from Drinking Triggers: Being away from an environment—at home or work—that contains drinking triggers, prevents relapse and improves the chances of sobriety.

 - Diagnosis of the Root Cause(s) of Alcohol Abuse: Intensive counseling sessions with in-house psychologists provide opportunities to diagnose the root cause(s) of the alcohol use disorder.
 This ensures the person can unlearn destructive behavioral responses and learn appropriate coping strategies to deal with drinking triggers without giving in to them.

-- Simultaneous Treatment of Co-Occurring Mental and/or Physiological Disorder: The presence of in-house psychiatrists, psychologists, and internal medicine specialists ensures prompt diagnosis and treatment of co-occurring mental and/or physiological disorders that might have otherwise hampered the healing process.
+- Simultaneous Treatment of Co-Occurring Mental and Physiological Disorder: The presence of in-house psychiatrists, psychologists, and internal medicine specialists ensure prompt diagnosis and treatment of co-occurring mental and/or physiological disorders that might have otherwise hampered the healing process.

 - Comprehensive Range of Treatment Options: From medically-managed detox and substance abuse therapy to aftercare, inpatient alcohol centers provide a range of treatment options to meet the medical, psychological, emotional, and behavioral needs of alcoholics.